Julchu/KnowHow/README.md

 ## Getting Started

-* First, pull the repo into an empty directory, fill in your `GIPHY` base URL and API key
+* First, pull the repo into an empty directory, fill in your `GIPHY` base URL and API key into your .env file (I personally used .env.local)

 ```
 Example base URL might look like this: api.giphy.com/v1/gifs